AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 ## Pending Trades / Awaiting Trade Protection Waivers
 Below are any unofficial deals, trades where all details have not yet been announced, or deals waiting on trade protection waivers.

-* The Colorado Avalanche acquire Nazem Kadri.

-* The Calgary Flames acquire ?

 ## Signings & Waiver Claims
 Below are any signings/extensions made by teams within the week of the trade deadline.